0

 750:1 Simulations from scratch.
 Creating highly interactive content

 Most of these look acceptable to me if we assume that ILT and Powerpoint to e-learning conversion is being done by SMEs and they don’t need support of any development staff.
 I don’t expect the new data to change dramatically from this, but you never know.
-Last year I had written about this (read it here) with reference to an ASTD article where some of the numbers were a bit out of synch or so appeared to me.
+Last year I had written about this with reference to an ASTD article where some of the numbers were a bit out of synch or so appeared to me.

 Let’s see what the latest survey throws up.